mendix/docs/content/en/docs/developerportal/_index.md

 ---
-title: "Mendix Portal for Developers"
+title: "Apps"
 url: /developerportal/
-description: "Describes the Apps page and links to more detailed documents in the guide."
+description: "Describes the home page of Apps and links to more detailed documents in the guide."
 weight: 30
 no_list: false
 description_list: true